geudde/attic-chest/pages/03.season-2/06.meeting-18/06.somebody/docs.md

 But here the truth I must confess;
 He took no pains to gain it!

-Perverse, and Woman-like, I own
+Perverse, and woman-like, I own
 This truth I will not mask it,
 I gave him what he comes not for,
 Because, he did not ask it!

 And while it beats against his breast
-Like fresh caught Bird in cage;
+Like fresh caught bird in cage;
 He knows not whose the flatterer is,
 I’d venture any wage!